Hints for the Exam

 - We are attempting to evaluate your thinking process here.
 Attempt to attain a clear analysis of the main themes in the case.
 The analysis should be congruent throughout your answer.
 For example, the factors that are listed as most important should be the same ones represented in rubrics, and used to justify the final remedy choice.

 - You will be asked to list specific themes, rubrics, remedies considered, and justifications for a final remedy choice.
 For each of these questions, focus on the most important themes/symptoms in the case.
 Don’t waste time on superficial aspects of the case.

-- If you choose multiple rubrics to cover one idea, then write them on the same line.
+- If you choose multiple rubrics to cover one idea, then write them on the same line and denote with a + sign.
 It’s OK to list a group of rubrics together if necessary.
 Clearly note that they are grouped or added together.